ChristopherNugent/AutoOrg/README.md

 # Objective
-The goal of this project is to have a script that automatically organizes school files based on a naming convention that I have used pretty consistently.
-It should be run with some sort of task scheduler (e.g. cron), and hopefully provides good use to myself and others.
+The goal of this project is to provide a tool that can be used to automatically organize files based on naming conventions that can be defined by regular expressions.

+# Usage
+`python3 file-organizer.py [-o] pattern`
++ pattern is recognized in filenames in ~/Documents
++ -o enables overwriting in the destination folder.